Permissionless-Software-Foundation/avax-bridge/docs/README.md

 # Developer Documentation
-The token-liquidity app is based on [this Koa boilerplate](https://github.com/christroutner/koa-api-boilerplate), which is a web server building REST APIs in node.js JavaScript.
+The token-liquidity app is based on [this Koa boilerplate](https://github.com/christroutner/koa-api-boilerplate), which is a web server for building REST APIs in node.js JavaScript.
 Developers who wish to modify this code base for their own token should familiarize themselves with that boilerplate first.
 The rest of this document will address the code specific to the token-liquidity app.

 To provide context to the mechanics described above, be sure to read the [this section of the PSF business plan](https://psfoundation.cash/biz-plan/business-plan#pseudoStableToken).